 “… improve mastery of reading, writing and mathematical skills; subject matter content; and intellectual process skills such as problem solving, critical thinking and conflict resolution by providing content and techniques that are more meaningful to the lives and frames of reference of ethnically different students.
 Using ethnic materials, experiences and examples as the context for the teaching, practicing and demonstrating mastery of academic and subject matter skill increase the appeal of the tools of instruction, heightens the practical relevance of the skill to be learned and improve students’ time on task…” (Gay, 1994, p.13)

-If teacher understands the dilemmas involve in multicultural teaching and learning processes (Siddiqui, 2010) may bring significant change in knowledge and practices of pre-service students-teachers.
-In Pakistan, the aspect of multiculturalism is not harness with effective instructional strategies in teacher education program which creates chaos inside and outside the classroom.
-Hence, the focus of this research is to explore the instructional leadership styles of successful teacher and accommodation of multiculturalism in pre-service teacher education program in UoK, Pakistan; indicates the possible obstacles refraining to practice multiculturalism and proposes the solutions in this regard.
+If teacher understands the dilemmas involve in multicultural teaching and learning processes (Siddiqui, 2010- this citation is in the wrong place) may bring significant change in knowledge and practices of pre-service students-teachers (I suppose your citation is here??).
+In Pakistan, the aspect of multiculturalism is not harness??—strong statement with effective instructional strategies in teacher education program which creates chaos inside and outside the classroom.
+Hence, the focus of this research is to explore the instructional leadership styles of successful – you keep using the word successful with no explanation - teacher and accommodation of multiculturalism in pre-service teacher education program in UoK, Pakistan; indicates the possible obstacles refraining to practice multiculturalism and proposes the solutions in this regard.

 STATEMENT OF THE PROBLEM

-Teacher Education in Pakistan is significantly ignored area.
-A meager amount in budget is allocated for the education and training programs for teachers (Shami, 2005).
+Teacher Education in Pakistan is significantly—ANOTHER STRONG COMMENT!—WHO SAID THIS ignored area.
+A meager?
+Too vague amount in budget is allocated for the education and training programs for teachers (Shami, 2005).
 Most of the teacher education programs under the umbrella of mainstream education have been failed to produce effective instructional leaders for the multicultural Pakistani society.
-These teacher education programs are insignificant due to continue practice of outdated curriculum with no space for cultural enrichment, use of traditional instructional approach and ignoring the ‘culturally response pedagogy’ (Gay, 2000), poor evaluation practices(Memon, 2007).
+These teacher education programs are insignificant due to continue practice of outdated curriculum with no space for cultural enrichment, use of traditional instructional approach and ignoring the ‘culturally response pedagogy’ (Gay, 2000), or?? poor evaluation practices(Memon, 2007).

-DTE has been established in 2012 in University of Karachi (UoK) with the underpinning notion that Pakistani Society needs effective instructional leaders to practice multiculturalism in pre-service teacher education program to harmonize the different faction of society.
+DTE- spell it out has been established in 2012 in University of Karachi (UoK) with the underpinning notion that Pakistani Society needs effective instructional leaders to practice multiculturalism in pre-service teacher education program to harmonize the different faction of society.
 A large amount of resources allocated for the success of this program.
-However, the first semester internal evaluation report of UoK presented not very conducive situation.
+However, the first semester internal evaluation report of UoK presented not very conducive situation—another vague comment what you mean with no very conductive??.
 Out of six teachers in DTE only two teachers were considered successful in term of instructional strategies these two teachers adopted to practice multiculturalism in pre-service students- teacher class of B.Ed. program.
-This situation clearly demands to address this issue in a research for appropriate solution.
+This situation clearly demands to address this issue in a research for appropriate solution. – ok so the DTE evaluate success – HOW?

 RESEARCH QUESTIONS